yougis/blog/content/pages/prod.md

 ------------

 * Music clip
-* Documentary, interviews
+* Documentary, interview
-* Presentation of organisation
-* Your projects
+* Institutional film

-We make this from scratch to the final production (reperage, tournage, montage, diffusion)
+We make this from scratch to the final product (reperage, tournage, montage, diffusion)

 The team
 --------

-For any project we are 2 peoples.
+we are 2 peoples.
 We could be more if we need.

 * Realisateur, Camera, regie, montage : Claire Cousergue
 * Assistant réalisateur, sound reccording, maps effects : Hugo Roussaffa